yorickpeterse/nvim-grey/README.md

 # Grey

-A low-contrast theme for NeoVim, based on [vim-paper](https://gitlab.com/yorickpeterse/vim-paper).
+A low-contrast theme for NeoVim, based on [vim-paper](https://gitlab.com/yorickpeterse/vim-paper) and written in Lua (using `nvim_set_hl()`).
 Paper was the first light theme I used/created after years of using dark themes.
 The rationale for that was as follows:

 > I created Paper as a replacement for [Happy
 > Hacking](https://gitlab.com/yorickpeterse/happy_hacking.vim), and the